chauff/cse1500-web-transcripts/Lecture-3.md

 ## Events and the DOM

-Having read chapter 4 of the course book, you should be familiar with code such as this:
+Having read chapter 4 of the course book, you should be familiar with code such as this :point_down: (the [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) applies to functions or entire scripts and is a manner of cutting down on potential silent errors):

 ```javascript
 var main = function () {